 Baskets of bread appeared and the waiters explained what we were meant to do: we could use the bread to dip in the sauces.
 They suggested we taste the sauces separately, but also together, so we dug in.
 The bread was a light but nutty type I enjoyed as it was, and the sauces varied from what tasted like some sort of vinaigrette to sweeter, fruitier sauces.

 This was all we ate at the 3 Pavaru Restaurant.
 It was good, but I can’t make any statement about their food in general.
 I can say that it has an excellent reputation as one of the top restaurants in Riga.

 As for the tour, this was our last stop.
 The tour is not something that is normally available to visitors, unless you contact the restaurant itself and ask for a specially-arranged group tour.
 They also give cooking lessons by arrangement.

 Try this regularly scheduled tour in Riga: Food tasting tour of the Riga Central Market (2 hours)

 Artisanal Latvian food tour

 A few days later, I took a second food tour, but this time taking us, a small group of bloggers, outside of the city.
 Sponsored by #liveRiga and The Latvian Element, which ran the tour, it lasted the whole day.
-The Latvian Element is planning to offer this tour, or something much like it, starting in the spring of 2020, so our group served as their guinea pigs.
+The Latvian Element was planning to offer this tour, or something much like it, so our group served as their guinea pigs.